Shahabks/myspskills/README.md

 ## Development

 Myspskills was developed by MYOLUTIONS Lab in Japan.
 It is part of New Generation of Voice Recognition and Analysis Project in MYSOLUTIONS Lab.
-That is planned to enrich the functionality of My-Voice Analysis by adding more advanced functions.
+That is planned to enrich the functionality of Myspskills by adding more advanced functions.